M-Dearlove/Ship-N-Go/README.md

-# Team-6-Project-1
+# Team Ship-N-GO
-This repository contains team six's files for implementing an event scheduler for a gaming website.
+This repository contains team Ship-N-GO's files for implementing an event scheduler for a gaming website.